A Tenth Revolution Group Company

 Explain the projects in your AWS portfolio

-The best answers to this question don’t just rattle through a list of past projects—the interviewer wants to see how deeply you can explain the intricacies of each project to assess your level of knowledge and application.
+The best answers to this question don’t just rattle through a list of your past work and achievements—the interviewer wants to see how deeply you can explain the intricacies of each project to assess your level of knowledge and application.

 This is a good time to highlight some of those in-demand skills we’ve already discussed!